Kcnarf/d3-voronoi-map/README.md

 As the [d3-force](https://github.com/d3/d3-force) layout does, this module can be used in two ways :

-- <a name="live" href="#live">live Voronoï map</a>: displays the evolution of the self-organising Voronoï map; each iteration is displayed, with some delay between iterations so that the animation is appealing to human eyes;
+- <a name="live" href="#live">live Voronoï map</a>: displays the evolution of the self-organizing Voronoï map; each iteration is displayed, with some delay between iterations so that the animation is appealing to human eyes;
 - <a name="static" href="#static">static Voronoï map</a>: displays only the final most representative Voronoï map, which is faster than the _live_ use case; intermediate iterations are silently computed, one after each other, without any delay.

 The rest of this README gives some implementatiton details and example on these two use cases.